-- A = remuneration proxy (excluding residential accommodation fringe benefit) - B = R95 750 from 1 March 2024 (subject to certain exclusions) - C = 17 unless the accommodation consists of at least 4 rooms - = 18 if unfurnished and power or fuel is supplied by the employer - = 18 if furnished and no power or fuel is supplied by the employer - = 19 if furnished and power or fuel is supplied by the employer - D = the number of completed months in the year of assessment during which the employee is entitled to the accommodation.
+- A = remuneration proxy (excluding residential accommodation fringe benefit) - B = R95 750 from 1 March 2024 (subject to certain exclusions) - C = 17 unless the accommodation consists of at least 4 rooms - = 18 if unfurnished and power or fuel is supplied by the employer - 18 if furnished and no power or fuel is supplied by the employer - = 19 if furnished and power or fuel is supplied by the employer - b = the number of completed months in the year of assessment during which the employee is entitled to the accommodation.

+The value of "B" has not yet been promulgated at time of printing.
+Please verify this value before doing the calculation.
 The meaning of a "room" for the purposes of the above formula has been interpreted by SARS as being a "separate part of the inside of a building".
 A "room" does not only include bedrooms, but all rooms such as bathrooms, toilets, living rooms, bedrooms, kitchens and studies.
 Each "room" in an open plan area that is clearly distinguishable must also be counted as a separate room.